Q1. List conditions under which combustion can take place.

 Ans: Total mass of fuel = 4.5 kg

-Heat produced by burning the given mass of fuel = 180,000 kJ.
+Heat produced by burning the given mass of fuel = 180,000 kJ

-We know that calorific value of fuel:
+We know that calorific value of a fuel = (Heat produced) ÷ (Mass of fuel)

 Q12.
 Can the process of rusting be called combustion?
 Discuss.